-Limitations: PET scans for head and neck cancers are not covered for CNS or thyroid cancers.
+Limitations: PET scans for head and neck cancers are not covered for CNS or thyroid cancers (prior to October 1, 2003).
+Refer to section XIV for coverage for thyroid cancer effective October 1, 2003.

 Requirements: PET is covered in either/or both of the following circumstances: